 TLC 2138: CoDE Lab

 The CoDELab is designed as a collaborative development environment for small groups as well as individuals to work on projects.
 This room features four dual-screen PC workstations, four small mobile laptop tables (that may be combined as needed), and a 70" display with wireless connectivity using the SolsticePod app.
 This room can comfortably accommodate 6 people.Usage Guidelines

 TLC 1210: Classroom

 TLC 1210 is the smaller of our two classrooms where all face-to-face Computer Science (CS) classes are taught.
 This room features 25 PC workstations, a 70" SMART display and presentation board, overhead TVs that replicate the SMART board, and whiteboards.

 TLC 1211: Classroom

 TLC 1211 is the larger of our two classrooms where all face-to-face Computer Science (CS) classes are taught.
 This room features 45 PC workstations, a 70" SMART display and presentation board, overhead TVs that replicate the SMART board, and whiteboards.

 Computer Science (CS) majors who are currently enrolled in CS 1302 or higher-level CS courses may request access to the Advance Computing Lab for CS majors (TLC 1117).
 Access is provided using the UWG ID card.
 Upon approval, students are granted 24/7 access to the lab and the TLC building when classes are in session for the duration of the current semester.
-To request access, please visit the Computer Science office.
-Please make sure to bring your UWG ID card with you - access will not be granted if you do not have your UWG ID.
+To request access, please complete the CS Lab Access Request Form (UWG login required).

 The CoLab (TLC 2101) and CoDELab (TLC 2138) are available 24/7 when classes are in session, for exclusive use by upper-level CS majors taking 3000/4000-level CS courses, subject to availability.
 Please see the following section regarding guidelines for use of these spaces.